 Part IV – Local vs. Global

-In the 4th and final part, I’m going to discuss a slightly confusing—but nonetheless VERY important—subject, and that is the difference between local and global rank tracking.
+In the 4th and final part, I’m going to discuss a slightly confusing—but nonetheless VERY important—subject, and that is the difference between local SERP tracking and global rank tracking.

 Tracking google.com with another country selected (local tracking checked) will get you the rank most people from that country get when they search on google.com.

-If you target a specific country, using the respective native google is a good idea to get your rankings on the local google site results (i.e. for France, use google.fr; for UK, use google.co.uk; for Germmany, use google.de; etc.).
+If you target a specific country, using the respective native Google is a good idea to get your organic rankings on the local Google site results (i.e. for France, use google.fr; for UK, use google.co.uk; for Germany, use google.de; etc.).
 If you target a zone, or several zones, you would want to define localized tracking for a term and see how your SEO strategy affects each area.
 If you have a business relevant to a certain physical vicinity, then you would want local tracking (like in the pet store example above).

 So basically, we’re talking about global+local combos here: one to give a general picture and to aim for “big rank” dominance, and the other to show the most refined and relevant ranks you can get.

 Having said all that, how do you actually track it all??
 Luckily, this is where PRT comes in!
-See, with our technology, you don’t need to physically be at the location you want to track.
+See, with our technology, you don’t need to physically be at the location where you want to track local rankings.
 WE can do that for you by bypassing Google’s geo-targeted barriers and give you the most lucid and clear picture you can get.